 If the less stringent language in the OMB memo is retained, then agencies may utilize standards developed internally for managing agency programs, but they must generally align and be equivalent to the standards and principles described in Appendix 4, Table 1 of the OMB memo.
-In that case, agencies may develop internal management processes that utilize both EVMS-lite (based on a tailored EIA-748-D) and a set of tailored standards and principles derived from the PMBOK® Guide, such as those in Table 1, above.
+In that case, agencies may develop internal management processes that utilize a tailored, streamlined EVMSIG that is transformed into an Government-unique, internal standard.
+The transformed EVMSIG internal standard is based on principles derived from the PMBOK® Guide, such as those in Table 1, above.